haberdashPI/vscode-master-key/notes.md

 IMPROVEMENT: put some examples of cool features from `Larkin` in the README

+IMPROVEMENT: use `getExtension` or some such on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)

 ### Binding Cleanup

+release 0.2.x

 - Split out any of the commands that are really custom for me that don't make sense to publish.
 - Pair down some of the required extensions.
 - Offer to install extensions? (maybe when a keybinding fails to run??)

-### Before first release
+### Before VSCode publish

 thoughts: things I must have to release:
-- user documentation (in cheet sheet form)
-- well documented default keybindings
 - keybinding documentation features
   - markdown output / html
+- well documented default keybindings
 + mode customization
   + have an option to allow a default command that operates on all keys that *aren't* specified